 The Emergency Control Group (ECG) is the group that is responsible for the direction and control of the overall emergency response within the community.
 The ECG ensures the provision of the essential services necessary to minimize the effects of an emergency on the community.

-The Emergency Control Group is made up of the following members;
+The Emergency Control Group is made up of the following members or their alternates;